-Should iGaming Operators Develop Their Betting Technology In House?
+Should iGaming Operators Develop Betting Technology In House?

-The betting technology that powers the most popular online sportsbooks and casinos around the world is the driving force behind an online gambling industry that’s projected to be worth $127 Billion USD by 2027.
-Without the backend technology to facilitate deposits, wagers, and payouts between operators and their players, the online gambling industry simply wouldn’t exist.
+The betting technology that powers the most popular online sportsbooks and casinos around the world is the driving force behind an online gambling industry that’s projected to be worth $153 Billion USD by 2030.
+Without the backend technology to provide games, facilitate deposits, wagers, and payouts between operators and their players, the online gambling industry simply wouldn’t exist.

 But who’s responsible for creating this technology?
-And as someone who runs or wants to run their own iGaming business, should you develop your own betting technology in-house?
+And as someone who runs or wants to start an online casino, should you develop your own betting technology in-house?

 Let’s start by answering the first question.